molginc/irb1100-hardware-interface/README.md

    ```
    Note that the functionallity of the code samples are only tested on RobotStudio.
 See the <a href="#roadmap">Roadmap</a> below.

-See the [docker run](https://docs.docker.com/engine/reference/run/) refernce for more options.

 To stop the containers from running, run the following command:
    ```sh
    docker stop [OPTIONS] CONTAINER